sindresorhus/sindresorhus.github.com/_apps/photo-widget.md

 This is not possible.
 App developers have no way to hide it.

+#### If I select an album in a widget, does it include new photos added to the album after I set it up?

+Yes.
+The widget fetches a list of all the photos in the album each time and picks a random one.

 #### Can I show an animated GIF in a widget?

 This is not possible.